Galileo88/Galileos-Planet-Pack/README.md

 * Better performance

-* Added an asteroid belt between Gael and Tellumo.
+* Added an asteroid belt between Gael and Tellumo

-* Fixed Iota's performance issues.
+* Fixed Iota's performance issues

+* Custom Kerbal heads and suits

-* Added an array of custom flags for planets, planet regions, factions and grand tour.
+* Added an array of custom flags for planets, planet regions, factions and grand tour

 * Resource biases.
-The mining experience has at least two new twists.
+The mining experience has at least two new twists

 * Included dV map (currently in an alpha state)